flashlightministries/oilforlight/_posts/2017-10-10-same-sex-divorce.md

 Fronting the throng of booing protestors were Jose and Harold Gomez-Jefferson, a couple married one week prior in the courthouse across the street.
 According to Jose, he and Harold were no longer on speaking terms after Harold brought home two Starbucks barristas and a stockbroker to cook tapas, play Cards Against Humanity and soak in their hottub.
 "Harry didn't even call me to come home.
 It's just not fair that I now need to spend the rest of my life with this jerk," said Jose, referring to his estranged husband who was nearby chanting "Freedom Now!" along with the crowd while pumping his fist in the air.

-In a press briefing given by House majority leader Jack Harper (R), when asked why they banned divorce for same-sex marriages but not all marriages, he said, "A bill banning all divorce wouldn't fly."
+In a press briefing given by House majority leader Jack Harper (R), when asked why they banned divorce for same-sex marriages but not all marriages, he said, "A bill banning all divorce wouldn't fly, but at least this gets closer to the mark."